The 24-hour cooling-off period.

 Onboarding step 8: “You’re ready to invest!
 Buy your first BTC now.”

-Same session, no 24-hour gate.
-The funnel was designed before the cooling-off period was in force and hasn’t been retrofitted.
+Same session, no gate.
 One of the most common FCA findings on UK-facing exchanges.

 Funnel: KYC → deposit GBP → wait 24h → trade.

-Personalised warning delivered at sign-up.
-Cooling-off clock starts at sign-up rather than at the moment the consumer engages with the warning content.
+Personalised warning delivered at sign-up; clock starts there rather than when the consumer engages with the warning.

-FCA examiners look for clear evidence the consumer read and acknowledged the personalised warning before the clock starts.
-A passive display in a flow they raced through is not enough.
+Examiners want evidence the consumer read and acknowledged the warning before the clock starts.
+A passive display in a rushed flow is not enough.

 How to comply.

-Add a persistent “first cryptoasset purchase” flag on the user record.
-Set at account creation; cleared after the first successful transaction.
-Drives every downstream gate.
+A persistent “first purchase” flag — set at account creation, cleared after the first transaction — drives every downstream gate.

-The personalised warning screen requires an active click to acknowledge.
-The click event is the timestamp the cooling-off clock starts from.
-Stored in the audit trail.
+The warning screen requires an active click.
+That click starts the clock and goes in the audit trail.

 Related rules.